PennLINC/xcp_d/docs/workflows.rst

 Confound regression
 -------------------

-Prior to confound regression, all nuisance regressors (except the intercept regressor) will be mean-centered.
+Prior to confound regression, all nuisance regressors, except the intercept regressor, will be mean-centered.

-.. topic:: Handling of signal regressors
+.. admonition:: Handling of signal regressors

    In some cases, nuisance regressors share variance with signal regressors, in which case additional processing must be done before regression.